lwb4/reddit-reposter/README.md

 Eventually, my repost *surpassed* the original post in number of upvotes, ending up around 50k.

+I posted on /r/programming, expecting at least a mildly positive response, (and was belittled)[https://lincoln-b.github.io/reddit-reposter/].

+Then, I was banned from /r/AdviceAnimals.
+I suppose it was just a matter of time.

 * * *

 The premise is simple. `repost.py` dredges up an old repost from a subreddit of your choosing, makes sure it's at least 200 days old, and reposts it on your account.